History of Seattle before 1900: Founding

-Relations with the natives
+Relations with Native Americans

 This section draws heavily on Bill Speidel, Sons of the Profits (1967) and Doc Maynard (1978).
 Doc Maynard and Murray Morgan, Skid Road (1951, 1960, 1982) are especially useful on the events regarding resistance nominally led by Kamiakim in the January 1856 attack on the town.

-Generally before the Point Elliott Treaty
+Before the Treaty of Point Elliott (1855)

-The early Seattle settlers had a sometimes rocky relationship with the local Native Americans.
-There is no question that the settlers were steadily taking away native lands and, in many cases, treating the natives terribly.
-There were numerous deadly attacks by settlers against natives and by natives against settlers.
+Early European-American settlers in Seattle had a sometimes rocky relationship with local Native Americans since they were steadily taking away Native lands and, in many cases, mistreating Native people.
+There were numerous deadly attacks by white settlers against Native Americans and by Native Americans against white settlers.

-Bill Speidel writes in Sons of the Profits, "The general consensus of the community was that killing an Indian was a matter of no graver consequence than shooting a cougar or a bear..."
-Against this background, Doc Maynard stands out for his excellent relations with the natives.
-He and Chief Seattle were friends and allies: Maynard certainly profited greatly from this friendship, but that should not diminish the fact that during the outbreak of violent hostilities in 1856 he risked the wrath of his fellow settlers by protecting neutral Indians.
-However, outside of some old-time trappers and traders, he was almost unique in his attitude.
+Bill Speidel writes of white settlers in Sons of the Profits, "The general consensus of the community was that killing an Indian was a matter of no graver consequence than shooting a cougar or a bear..."
+Against this background, Doc Maynard stands out for his excellent relations with Native people.
+He and Chief Seattle (Suquamish/Duwamish, c.
+1786–1866) were friends and allies.
+Maynard profited greatly from this friendship.
+During an 1856 violent outbreak of hostilities, Maynard risked the wrath of his fellow white settlers by protecting neutral American Indians.
+However, outside of some old-time trappers and traders, he held a minority perspective.

-Denny and Edward Lander (the latter was the first local federal judge) also stood out in that they believed that the law should be applied fairly and equally: to them, murder was murder, regardless of the race of the victim.
-However, it was impossible to get this view upheld by a jury.
-In Sons of the Profits Speidel recounts a case of two vigilantes who had hanged a native man.
+Denny Lander and Edward Lander, the first local federal judge, also stood out in that they believed that the law should be applied fairly and equally: to them, murder was murder, regardless of the race of the victim.
+However, they found it was impossible to get this view upheld by white juries of the time.
+In Sons of the Profits, Speidel recounts a case of two vigilantes who had hanged a Native American man.
 After a series of (possibly deliberate) irregularities in their trial, the jury acquitted these obviously guilty men on a technicality.